 Once you have submitted a complete application for generator interconnection, your request will enter MISO's queue.
 The queue process includes the following studies and analyses.

-Within the DPP, there are three phases and two Decision Points; however, customers must provide M1 and M2 milestones and D1 and D2 study deposits at least 45 calendar days before the start of the next DPP.
-MISO will utilize reasonable efforts to complete the DPP System Impact study and the Facility studies in ~490 calendar days.
+Within the DPP, there are three phases and two Decision Points; however, customers must provide M1 and M2 milestones and D1 and D2 study deposits no later than the application deadline published on the Transmission Provider website.
+MISO will utilize reasonable efforts to complete the DPP System Impact studies and the Facility study in ~355 calendar days.

 You may request an optional study to get sensitivity analysis and cost estimates for providing transmission service or interconnection service.
 The study will identify all of a transmission owner’s interconnection facilities, system protection facilities, distribution upgrades, generator upgrades, common-use upgrades and network upgrades.